scottbram/dose-of-colorado/README.md

 ## What is Dose of Colorado?

 This is a place to get your own small dose of the Rocky Mountains.
-Yes, you can literally get a small piece of Colorado to have as your very own, to do with as you please.
+Yes, you can literally get a (very) small piece of Colorado to have as your very own!

 ### But wait, there's more!